Tax haven: OECD

 Those countries in the bottom tier were initially classified as being 'non-cooperative tax havens'.
 Uruguay was initially classified as being uncooperative.
 However, upon appeal the OECD stated that it did meet tax transparency rules and thus moved it up.
 The Philippines took steps to remove itself from the blacklist and Malaysian Prime Minister Najib Razak had suggested earlier that Malaysia should not be in the bottom tier.

 In April 2009 the OECD announced through its chief Angel Gurria that Costa Rica, Malaysia, the Philippines and Uruguay have been removed from the blacklist after they had made "a full commitment to exchange information to the OECD standards."
-Despite calls from the former French President Nicolas Sarkozy for Hong Kong and Macau to be included on the list separately from China, they are as yet not included independently, although it is expected that they will be added at a later date.
+Despite calls from former French President Nicolas Sarkozy for Hong Kong and Macau to be included on the list separately from China, they are as yet not included independently, although it is expected that they will be added at a later date.

 Government response to the crackdown has been broadly supportive, although not universal.
-Luxembourg Prime Minister Jean-Claude Juncker has criticised the list, stating that it has "no credibility", for failing to include various states of the USA which provide incorporation infrastructure which are indistinguishable from the aspects of pure tax havens to which the G20 object.
+Luxembourg Prime Minister Jean-Claude Juncker has criticised the list, stating that it has "no credibility", for failing to include various states of the USA which provide incorporation infrastructure that are indistinguishable from the aspects of pure tax havens to which the G20 object.
 As of 2012, 89 countries have implemented reforms sufficient to be listed on the OECD's white list.
-According to Transparency International half of the least corrupted countries were tax havens.